nv-tlabs/NKSR/README.md

 ## News

+- 2025-09-08: Due to the expiration of the pre-built wheels, we uploaded the full CUDA code so that users can compile on their own.
+The new wheel is compatible with PyTorch 2.7.0 and CUDA 12.8.
-- 2023-06-24 🔥: Want to build a mesh from an iPhone scan?
+- 2023-06-24: Want to build a mesh from an iPhone scan?
 Our friend [Phong Nguyen Ha](https://github.com/phongnhhn92) kindly shared his tutorial for doing this!
 Check it out [here](https://drive.google.com/drive/folders/1RESJ6w6DND4mh8V-YY0a3rvSfSR0dQdD?usp=sharing).
 - 2023-06-08: Code released!

 ## Environment setup